emmawalshdev/kaytea_art/TESTING.md

     * The user can quickly identify Success, information or error messages.
 Each Toast has been styled to clearly stand out with font colors and icons.

-    * The message informs the user of failed or successful interaction.
+    * The message informs the user of failed or successful interactions.
 Examples include form submission and user login.

     * On success Toast messages, a summary of the user's bag contents is included (if items have been added).
 This keeps the user updated with their activity.

 9. To learn more about the artist and the process behind the creations.
-As a supporter of small businessess, I like to feel a connection to the business owner.
+As a supporter of small businesses, I like to feel a connection to the business owner.
     * An About page containing imagery and text, allows the user to gain a detailed insight into the Artist's life.
-    * Links to the about page are feautred on the navigation bar and footer as well as on the homepage.
+    * Links to the about page are featured on the navigation bar and footer as well as on the Home page.

 **Shopping**
 1. To be able to navigate to my shopping cart easily so that I can quickly checkout.
-    * The shopping cart is featured on the navbar which makes it easily assessible from all pages.
+    * The shopping cart is featured on the navbar which makes it easily accessible from all pages.
     * The bag icon changes color and displays the cost total when items have been added to it.
-This gives the user a visual represntation of their active session.
+This gives the user a visual representation of their active session.

 2. To be able to add, edit or delete items or item quantities from my shopping cart so that I can easily modify my choices.
     * Within the bag page, the user can easily update quantities or remove products entirely.